Home » Recipe Index » Indonesian » Authentic Chicken Rendang Recipe

 Recognized globally for its complex taste, rendang was even crowned the “World’s Most Delicious Food” in a 2011 CNN poll.
 Its long cooking process was originally practical, preserving meat in Indonesia’s tropical climate, but today, it’s a beloved symbol of Sumatran culinary artistry.

-During Idul Fitri (Eid al-Fitr), rendang is a must-have on Indonesian dining tables, served alongside other festive dishes like Ketupat (rice cakes wrapped in palm leaves), Kari Ayam (Chicken Curry), and Sambal Goreng Ati (Spicy Fried Liver).
+During Idul Fitri (Eid al-Fitr), this spicy chicken rendang is a must-have on Indonesian dining tables, served alongside other festive dishes like Ketupat (rice cakes wrapped in palm leaves), Kari Ayam (Chicken Curry), and Sambal Goreng Ati (Spicy Fried Liver).

 Here are some popular dishes that’ll complete your table: